hguzha/FHIR/docs/_1.1/02-installing/01-prereqs.md

     *Note:* There is an initContainer with the IBM FHIR Server called the IBM FHIR Server Schema Tool.
 This tool has a small memory footprint used on initialization of a pod and is accounted for in the above capacities.

-## Limitations

-* The Operator may be deployed into different namespaces, one per namespace.
-* The Operator has limited support for IBM FHIR Server configuration.

-*Schema upgrades require downtime:* *The IBM FHIR Server requires downtime to complete upgrades of the IBM FHIR Server's relational data.
-During the upgrade, tables are refreshed, updated and optimized for the workloads that the FHIR specification supports.*